turingschool/module_5/flower_exercise_2.0.md

 ### Application: Creating Next Steps
 Let's combine our discussion about Pairin with our discussion on the Flower Exercise -- what can you do with all this information to help you in your job search?

+#### Share Out
+Each person will get an opportunity to share out their takeaways for their action steps.

 **Action Step:**
+Road map for renewed strategy...

 ### Closing
 Next steps: